 No sooner was the problem of accommodation out of the way than another took its place.
 As a small organisation devoted to the study of a single subject, The Courtauld was one of a cluster of similar institutes responsible to the Senate House of the University.
 When, as a result of the larger colleges pressing to become independent in the early 1990s, the University had to be drastically restructured, most of the Senate institutes were grouped together to form a comprehensive School of Advanced Study.
 Others were absorbed into the larger colleges, but the Courtauld was left in a state of anomalous isolation.
 It was the task of the director, Eric Fernie, to sort out the institute’s position.
 In effect the question was whether it should merge with one of the larger colleges or become a small, independent college.
 The decision went in favour of independence.
 In this, The Courtauld has staked its future squarely on its past.
 The ability of such a tiny institution to survive in the modern world largely depends on the willingness of the private sector to underwrite its reputation as an international centre of excellence.
 As matters stand this confidence looks like being entirely justified.
 Academic standards are as high as they have ever been, and if that continues to be the case, the Institute in its new home and with its new constitution has every prospect of success in the new millennium.

 Professor Jim Cuno was appointed director in 2003 to lead the Institute through its first years as a self-governing institution.
 He left in 2004 to take up the directorship of The Art Institute in Chicago, having done much to foster The Courtauld’s links with the USA and to improve services and facilities for all its students.
-Dr Deborah Swallow, from the V&A, was appointed to succeed him with a mission to make The Courtauld better known to the world at large, to build on its new structures and to expand its sources of funding, all of which will enable The Courtauld to continue to grow and prosper beyond its 75th birthday celebrations in October 2007.
+Dr Deborah Swallow, from the V&A, was appointed to succeed him with a mission to make The Courtauld better known to the world at large, to build on its new structures and to expand its sources of funding.